Whevalmeze/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-A simple implementation of  the Rock, Paper Scissors Game using JavaScript
+A simple implementation of  the Rock, Paper Scissors Game using JavaScript against an unseen bot, competitively playing unseen moves against the player.

+This aims to test humans ability to win anything.